Lecture 09: Introduction to Two-Way ANOVA

 1. The rest of the semester

-2. Advantage of Factorial Design
+2. Advantages of Factorial Design

 3. Two-way ANOVA:

-• Steps for conducting Two-way ANOVA
+• Steps for conducting two-way ANOVA

 • Hypothesis testing

-• Assumptions for two-way ANOVA
+• Assumptions of two-way ANOVA

 • Visualization